Karlovy Vary: Sport

 Karlovy Vary is home to the top-tier ice hockey club HC Karlovy Vary, and the top-tier volleyball club VK Karlovarsko.

 The city is also represented by the football club FC Slavia Karlovy Vary, which plays in the third tier of the Czech football system.

 Sights

 Karlovy Vary is notable for its large concentration of monuments and architecturally valuable buildings.
 The origin of most of them is connected with the spa tradition of the city.
 Since 2018, the spa centre of the city along the Teplá river and the wider surroundings with the spa cultural landscape have been protected as an urban monument reservation.
 As part of the Great Spa Towns of Europe, Karlovy Vary became a UNESCO World Heritage Site because of its spas and architecture from the 18th through 20th centuries.

+Spa buildings

+Císařské lázně is the most important spa building, protected as a national cultural monument.
+It was built in the historicist style of the French Neo-Renaissance in 1893–1895.
+The largest colonnade with five mineral springs is the Mill Colonnade (Czech: Mlýnská; pseudo-Renaissance structure, built in 1871–1881).
+The best-known spring is Vřídlo, located in Hot Spring Colonnade (Vřídelní; built in Functionalistic style in 1975).
+The spring gushes out in a geyser up to 12 m high.
+Other colonnades in the city are Park Colonnade (Sadová; cast-iron architecture structure built in 1880–1881 by Fellner & Helmer), Market Colonnade (Tržní; a wooden structure, built in Swiss style in 1882–1883 by Fellner & Helmer), and Castle Colonnade (Zámecká; built in Art Nouveau style in 1910–1912 by Friedrich Ohmann).